What Is My IP Address?

 Understanding Your IP Address

 Your IP (Internet Protocol) address is your unique identifier on the internet.
-Think of it as your digital postal address that allows websites and services to communicate with your device.
+When you ask "what is my IP address?", you're looking for this digital postal address that allows websites and services to communicate with your device.
+Whether you need to find your public IP for network troubleshooting or want to check if your VPN is working, our free IP checker tool provides instant, accurate results.

 🌍